 The top individual income tax rate is 33 percent, and the top corporate tax rate is 27.5 percent.
-Other taxes include a fuel tax and a sales tax.
-The total tax burden equals 32.6 percent of GDP.
-Government spending amounts to 34.2 percent of GDP.
-Public debt is equivalent to about 16 percent of total domestic output.
-The civil service wage bill continues to crowd out other spending and needed investment.
+Other taxes include fuel and sales taxes.
+The overall tax burden equals 26.0 percent of total domestic income.
+Over the past three years, government spending has amounted to 34.1 percent of total output (GDP), and budget deficits have averaged 6.1 percent of GDP.
+Public debt is equivalent to 27.5 percent of GDP.

 Significant government bureaucracy and other high costs associated with doing business in Swaziland are not conducive to entrepreneurial activity.
 Subsistence agriculture employs approximately 70 percent of the population.
 Swaziland has a poor labor rights record.
 In an effort to reduce the cost of subsidies, the Swaziland Energy Regulatory Authority approved a 15 percent increase in the electricity tariff in 2017.